THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 What I’m doing

-This plugin is only $49 for one site and is ultra easy to use and create great pop ups in minutes.
+This plugin starts at $9 a month if you sign up for a year for one site and don’t have much traffic and is ultra easy to use and create great pop ups in minutes.
 It also allows split testing.
 Below you will see just how powerful this benefit can be in your quest to improve your email list building efforts.

 On the images below, you will find some of the different pop ups I have been split testing along with their conversion rate (how many people subscribed vs how many people saw the pop up)